orstavik/JoiEvents/docs/5_Gestures/Pattern14_GrabMouse.md

 }
 ```

-## GrabMouse jailbreak

-Sometimes, when handling mouse events, the mouse will breakout from your control.
-When the mouse makes a getaway during one of your EventSequences, you should not attempt to stop it.
-When the mouse wants to break free, you should let it.
-Instead of trying to impose control on it,
-which is futile, your EventSequence should simply observe the situation and abort.

-To illustrate how mouse events get away from your control in the midst of your EventSequence with it,
-we will make a safe `long-press`.

-## Example: Safe `long-press`
+## Example: `long-press` grabbed with both hands

-To make a safe `long-press` we need to GrabMouse first.
-GrabMouse will prevent native text selection
+To make a safer `long-press` we need to GrabMouse.
+GrabMouse prevents native text selection
 behavior from interfering with our custom composed DOM EventSequence.
-We grab the mouse by adding
+To GrabMouse with both hands we:
-the `user-select: none` attribute to the `<html>` element while the EventSequence is active and
+1. initially add the `user-select: none` attribute on the `<html>` element,
+2. add an extra event listener for `selectstart` event and that calls `e.preventDefault()`, and
-resetting the `<html>` element's `user-select` style property afterwards.
+3. conclude by resetting the `<html>` element's `user-select` style property.
-To make extra certain that no text selection will occur, we add an extra event listener on the
-`startselect` event and only call `preventDefault()` on it.

-In addition, we do damagecontrol on three potential mouse jailbreaks:

-1. The mouse pointer is moved out of bounds (outside of the scope of the window object).
-   An undetected `mouseup` that occurs if the mouse cursor is removed from the viewport of browser window
-   when the user "unclicks".
-To prevent this accident, an extra secondary trigger event listener is added
-   for `mouseout`.
-If the `mouseout` is taken outside of the viewport of the window, this will cancel the `long-press`.

-2. The user triggers the primary trigger function twice, before ending the EventSequence.
-   This can happen if the user presses in a second mouse button, after the EventSequence have started.

-3. A script triggers `alert("bad")` while the EventSequence is running.

-The resulting composed event trigger function looks like this:
+The resulting `long-press` composed event trigger function is:

 ```javascript
 function dispatchPriorEvent(target, composedEvent, trigger) {